rsm-kvootla/AdsTarget/README.md

-# TZ Gaming - Optimal Targeting of Mobile Ads
+# Optimal Targeting of Mobile Ads

 ## Overview
-This project analyzes different ad-targeting strategies for **TZ Gaming**, a mobile gaming company, to optimize customer acquisition through the **Vneta ad-network**.
-The goal is to determine the best targeting strategy using **logistic regression** and compare it with existing methods, including Vneta’s proprietary machine learning predictions.
+This project analyzes different ad-targeting strategies foR a mobile gaming company, to optimize customer acquisition through an external ad network The goal is to determine the best targeting strategy using **logistic regression** and compare it with existing methods, including the ad network’s proprietary machine learning predictions.

 ## Project Objectives
 1. **Evaluate different targeting strategies**:
    - Spam all prospects
    - Continue with the current targeting approach
    - Use a **logistic regression model** for ad targeting
-   - Use **Vneta’s proprietary predictions**
+   - Use **Ad Network’s proprietary predictions**
+   - Decide on which approach is better

 2. **Perform predictive modeling**:
    - Implement **logistic regression** to predict ad click-through rates (CTR)